can you build my seat pan?

 I love to work with leather but I will happily work with both materials.
-Leather breathes, it gains character with age, and frankly, it's a touch more badass.
+Leather breathes, it gains character with riding and age, and it's a touch more badass.
 It does take a little bit of love and care, but maybe not as much as everyone tells you.
-Expect to condition it every now and then.
-Expect to bring it inside to dry out if you just rode through a downpour.
-Other than that, there's not much to freak out over.
+Expect to condition it every now and then (once at the end of every riding season at least).
+Expect to bring it inside to dry out if you just rode through a downpour (a good thing to do with any seat).
+Other than that, there's not much to it.
 If well cared for, leather can stay beautiful for hundreds of years.

 All that being said, vinyl is easy to take care of, it's affordable, and many people are just going to confuse it for leather anyway.

 can I add an image or logo to my seat?

 In many cases, yes.
 If it's simple, it might be something I can stitch into your seat cover myself.
 More complex designs can be sent out to be embroidered or laser engraved by a Maine business.
 Engravings can only be done on leather and certain types of leather at that.
 If you decide that you want your seat engraved or embroidered, it will add time and cost onto your project.